xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 other IBM data warehouse solutions (i.e., If you can "interact" with multiple data source through one IBM product, federation is there).

-I like to spend time on both system and machine learning: system programming is deeply rooted in my heart that cannot easily get rid of; machine learning is like the magic trick that I always want to know how it works.
+I like to spend time on both system and machine learning: system programming makes me a better programmer; machine learning and specifically NLP fulfill my research interests.
-I come back to the academia in the hope of finding the spark between these two fascinating fields.
 You can find more about me in my [LinkedIn page](http://cn.linkedin.com/in/zhu45) or my [resume]({attach}/assets/zeyuan-hu-cv.pdf).
 When I'm exhausted, I like to [write stuff](http://zhu45.org/blog2/) and [sing some songs]({filename}songs.md).